6 Best Cleaning Products Without Bleach

 5: Lemon Juice

-Lemon juice contains natural antimicrobial acids and enzymes, making it an effective bleach alternative for surfaces, clothing, and more.
+Lemon juice contains natural antimicrobial acids and enzymes, making it an effective and non-toxic bleach alternative for surfaces, clothing, and more.

 How to use lemon juice as a bleach-free cleaner: